Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

-As detailed in Supplementary Note 2, $\Delta$ depends on the largest eigenvalues of the Jacobian matrices at the fixed points corresponding to an optimal ground state spin configuration ($\lambda_{\text{max}}^{GS}$) and the trivial state ($\lambda_{\text{max}}^{0}$).
-Surprisingly, the parameter gap is pervasive to all the four dynamical systems as observed from Figure~\ref{fig:ising_systems}.
-In Supplementary Note 2, we provide detailed derivations for the thresholds ($\eta_{\min}, \eta_{\max}$), and establish that the parameter gap must be non-negative i.e., $\eta_{max} \geq \eta_{min} \Rightarrow \Delta \geq 0$.
-Notably, for bipartite graphs the parameter gap vanishes i.e., $\Delta=0$.

 The existence of a parameter gap highlights an intrinsic limitation of such dynamical systems, with direct consequences for its functional capability as Ising machines.
-During practical operation, the regularization parameter---typically pump power in CIMs and SBMs \cite{2023Bifurcation, doi:10.1126/sciadv.aav2372}, and second-harmonic injection strength in OIMs and DIMs \cite{Wang2021,cdc9-y234}---is ramped up, forcing the system to traverse this parameter gap.
+During practical operation, the regularization parameter is ramped up, forcing the system to traverse this parameter gap.
 Within this regime, the trivial state is unstable, and even small perturbations, unavoidable in the presence of noise, can deflect the dynamics toward non-optimal Ising solutions, as explored in the following section.
 Importantly, the failure to minimize the Ising Hamiltonian within the parameter gap does not stem from breakdown of the gradient-flow dynamics (with $\dot{E} \leq 0$ remaining valid), but rather from the fact that the ground state itself does not correspond to an Ising solution until $\eta \geq \eta_{\max}$.